microsoft/vscode-dev-containers/containers/swi-prolog/README.md

 On Windows, you can install an X11 server using [VcXsrv Windows X Server](https://community.chocolatey.org/packages/vcxsrv) using Chocolatey.
 Do not forget to disable access control.
+The enclosed `config.xlaunch` X launcher configuration includes the necessary `DisableAC="True"` setting.
+Double-click it to launch the X server on Windows.

 ## License